-CA 242 Nutritional Cooking
+CA 242 Nutritional Cooking 4 Credits

-4 Credits In this overview class, we will follow the spice trade routes around the world.
-Students will explore how these early travelers influenced for coveted spices.
+In this overview class, we will follow the spice trade routes around the world.
+Students will explore how these early travelers influenced cuisines with new ingredients and cooking methods as they searched for coveted spices.
 Additionally, you will investigate classical dishes from Asia, Middle East, Europe, Caribbean, to Mesoamerica.
 Special emphasis is focused on indigenous ingredients and how these became prized worldwide.
 Prerequisite: CA 120.